docsforadobe/javascript-tools-guide/9 - Integrating XML into JavaScript/xml-object-reference.rst

 Retrieves the current list of valid namespaces in this element.

-Returns an Array of :ref:`namespace-object`s, in which the last member is the default namespace.
+Returns an Array of :ref:`namespace-object`, in which the last member is the default namespace.

 --------------------------------------------------------------------------------